ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 #### Undo Records

-The database must maintain related information to rollback or undo the results of updated transactions.
+Database must maintain related information to rollback or undo the results of updated transactions.
 This information is usually stored as undo records before the transactions are committed.

 Undo records are used for the following purposes: